DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/flag_shop.md

 ![](./attachments/Pasted%20image%2020220331005529.png)

 Two flags for sale.
-Sadly the 1337 flag is too expensive.
+Sadly, the 1337 flag is too expensive.

-let's look at the other flag.
+Let's look at the other flag.

 ![](./attachments/Pasted%20image%2020220331005715.png)

-Having the hints in mind, we mighe be able to break this with a really big number.
+Having the hints in mind, we might be able to break this with a really big number.

 ![](./attachments/Pasted%20image%2020220331010227.png)